Shoe Quality Inspections: How to Inspect a Shoe

 Common Shoe Quality Problems

-When you run shoe quality inspections there are common things you should be looking for: Is the shoe clean?
+When you run shoe quality inspections there are common things you should be looking for.
+You can call this the commen shoe quality defect list.
+Is the shoe clean?
 (White shoes can be hard to make inside a dirty factory.)
 Color matching of shoe parts, (suede and natural leathers can be tricky.)
 Material quality?
 Is the suede hairy?
 Rough trimming or rough cutting.
 Upper wrinkles?
 Check around the collar foam.

 A Final Word on Shoe Quality

 When inspecting, it’s critical to decide if the problems you see are a “one-off” mistake or a systematic problem that will affect every shoe?
 It’s very important to understand that Inside the factory the same worker competes one operation.
 If the vamp stitcher is having a bad day you may see lots of crooked stitching on a vamp.